How Warming Winters Are Affecting Everything

 SOUTHEAST

 For decades, the Southeast actually got cooler while the rest of the country warmed.
-But now it's warming, too, and that includes winters, with the length of the freeze-free season increasing in some places by as much as a week and a half.
+But now it's warming too, and that includes winters, with the length of the freeze-free season increasing in some places by as much as a week and a half.

 Blueberries — a bigger crop in the Peach State than peaches are — also struggle.